thr-consulting/imperium/docs/ServerModule.md

 The options object that defined from various modules and stored in  the current [ImperiumServer](ImperiumServer.md) instance.

 ## startup
 A function that returns a Promise.
 It is called once (for each worker) on server startup.
-It shouldn't return anything.
+The value returned is not used.

 ```javascript
 async function startup(server: ImperiumServer) {